benjohansen/20projects_arduino-max/README.md

 - 05_Color-Mixing
 - 10_Do-the-Analog-Slide

-Patches/Sketches created to better understand serial communication between the Arduino (using the Digital Sandbox) and Max:
+Patches/Sketches created to better understand serial communication between the Arduino and Max:

+- Digital Sandbox (DS) to Max
   - 1digital_from-Arduino-to-Max
     - send the state of a button from the Digital Sandbox to Max
-- 1digital_from-Max-to-Arduino
-  - not drafted yet ... but the plan is to turn on/off one LED on the Digital Sandbox with Max
   - 1analog_from-Arduino-to-Max
-- 1analog_from-Max-to-Arduino
+    - see "10_Do-the-Analog-Slide"
   - 1digital-and-1analog_from-Arduino-to-Max
     - send the states of a button and a potentiometer from the Digital Sandbox to Max

+- Max to Arduino
+  - 1digital_from-Max-to-Arduino
+    - see "01_Exploring-Blink"
+  - 5digital_from-Max-to-Arduino
+    - see "02_Multi-Blink"
+  - 1analog_from-Max-to-Arduino
+    - see "04_Dimming_one-LED"
+  - 2analog_from-Max-to-Arduino
+    - see "04_Dimming_two-LEDs"
+  - 3analog_from-Max-to-Arduino
+    - see "05_Color-Mixing"

+- Both Directions: Max to Arduino and Arduino to Max
-- 1analog-to-Max_3analog-from-Max
+  - 1analog-from-Arduiono-to-Max_3analog-from-Max-to-Arduino
     - send the state of the potentiometer from the Digital Sandbox to Max, and control the Digital Sandbox's RGB LED from Max

 # About the Sparkfun Digital Sandbox